You’re not alone. Lots of us daydream about our ideal retirement home.

 And even among the states that do tax benefits, there are different rules and limits.

 It doesn’t just matter where you live, it matters where you die, too.
-The Tax Foundation reports 14 states and Washington, D.C., have an estate tax and six states have an inheritance tax (and Maryland and New Jersey as of 2017 have both).
+The Tax Foundation reports 12 states and the District of Columbia, have an estate tax and six states have an inheritance tax (and Maryland as of 2017 has both).

 If you’re domiciled in a state without an estate tax but die in another state (say at your summer home) that does have an estate tax, how the death certificate is made out could be important.
 For someone preparing to leave a substantial legacy, it may be worth reviewing the state of domicile’s rules and the rules of any state where they maintain a second residence.
 For what it’s worth, an error on a death certificate can be corrected, but there can be forms to fill out and fees to pay.